Skip to main content

 • Shortness of breath

-Postpartum care and checkup are recommended from specialists because moms are at risk of serious and sometime self- threatening health complications.
+Postpartum care and checkup are recommended by specialists because mothers are at risk of serious and sometimes self-threatening health complications.
 Discomfort and body changes may indicate warning signs or symptoms of a health problem.
-Follow up with your doctor within the first 3 weeks and 6 to 12 weeks after delivering your child for postpartum evaluation.
-The check up and evaluation may include checking your sleeping habits, information about infant care, and a physical exam.
-Checking body parts such as your vagina, cervix, and uterus may be necessary to check if the healing process is gradually improving.
+Follow up with your doctor within the first 3 weeks and then follow up 6 to 12 weeks after delivering your child for postpartum evaluation.
+The checkup and evaluation may include checking your sleeping habits, information about infant care, and a physical exam.
+Examining body parts such as the vagina, cervix, and uterus may be necessary to check if the healing process is gradually improving.

 Disclaimer